hypertidy/geodist/README.md

 #> [1] 10 10
 ```

+All outputs are distances in metres, calculated with a variety of
+spherical and elliptical distance measures.
+Distance measures currently
-Distances currently implemented are Haversine, Vincenty (spherical and
+implemented are Haversine, Vincenty (spherical and elliptical)), the
-elliptical)), the very fast [mapbox cheap
+very fast [mapbox cheap
 ruler](https://github.com/mapbox/cheap-ruler-cpp/blob/master/include/mapbox/cheap_ruler.hpp)
 (see their [blog
 post](https://blog.mapbox.com/fast-geodesic-approximations-with-cheap-ruler-106f229ad016)),